-- We partner with State Employees' Credit Union (SECU) to serve our members through their branch and ATM network.
+- We partner with State Employees' Credit Union (SECU) to serve our members through its branch and ATM network.

 More about LGFCU

 To be eligible for membership, an individual must be associated with either a local government or a current member of LGFCU.
-Local government units include towns, cities, counties and their associated departments (such as Fire, Law Enforcement, Planning, Finance, Recreation & Parks, etc.).
-They also include government-owned hospitals, libraries and authorities such as housing, airport, water/sewer, and sanitary districts.
+Local governments include towns, cities, counties and affiliated departments such as Fire and EMS, Law Enforcement, Planning, Finance, Recreation & Parks, etc. This also includes government-owned hospitals, libraries and authorities such as housing, airport, water/sewer, and sanitary districts.
 Anyone who volunteers at any of these entities can also join LGFCU.
 Read more of our story to learn about our commitment to North Carolina communities and families.

 How credit unions differ from banks